olwend/CV/README.md

 ## Olwen Davies

+I am currently undertaking an intensive coding boot camp with Makers Academy, London, with a view to seeking a Software Dev Engineer in Test role (SDET) in a continuous integration agile development team.  <<Bloghere>>
 I am an experienced and versatile test manager, I have been equally able to apply hands on test skills as to manage local, 3rd party and remote teams.
 I have a consistent record of efficient yet rigorous risk based testing tailored to project timelines and business client needs.
-I am currently undertaking an intensive coding boot camp with Makers Academy, London, with a view to seeking a Software Dev Engineer in Test role (SDET) in a continuous integration agile development team.  <<Blog here>>
+I am currently undertaking an intensive coding boot camp with Makers Academy, London, with a view to seeking a Software Dev Engineer in Test role (SDET) in a continuous integration agile development team.

 I have wide interests and I see huge benefits to technology being more widely understood and better applied, thus I want to return to my starting point in IT, where I realised user ideas for discrete understood tasks and where I was very close to a product.
 The end user or commissioners were the people liaising with the creative and technical team.

-## Skills
+## SKILLS

 #### TESTING
-- I rose through the test ranks to be QUALITY MANAGER FOR TREASURY AND POST TRADE
+- I rose through the test ranks to be a QUALITY MANAGER FOR TREASURY AND POST TRADE at REUTERS PLC
 - I managed 4 Test Team Leads, with responsibility for 30 – 40 testers and deliverables to rigorous enterprise standards.
-- Key achievements were:
 - Consistent on time to quality delivery across 8 workstreams
-- My team met group automation targets every year, I worked with auto testers to put a coherent and flexible, repeatable data - driven framework in place.
-With a new technical team in Beijing, my area achieved 30% automation on new functionality
-- and 70% on a large products regression within 6 months.
+- My team met group automation targets every year, I worked with auto testers to implement a flexible, repeatable data driven framework.
+With atechnical team in Beijing, my area achieved 30% automation of new functions & 70% on regression in 6 months.
-- Working to tight client UAT schedules I ran integration test phases, where investment
-- bank trading engines could trial new algorithms against production like trading data.
-- Key to this was liaison with client and TR architects, product delivery managers and technical operations staff
-- We agreed realistic commitments and met the SLA to clients such as UBS, Deutsche Bank, BONY, BofAmerica and Handelsbanken.
+- Working to tight client UAT schedules I ran integration test phases, where investment bank trading engines could trial new algorithms against production like trading data.
+Key to this was liaison with client and TR architects, product delivery managers and technical operations staff.
+We agreed realistic commitments and met the SLA to clients such as UBS, Deutsche Bank, BONY, BofAmerica and Handelsbanken.

 #### CLARIFICATION OF USER REQUIREMENTS
-Details clarification - testing always exposes questions.
-Introduces real world and users to the running of code.
-Sets the code in the wider context of environment, accessibility and device.
-Checks that the interpretation of the requirement is in line with the user use of application.
-Observational understanding of user challenges feed into full end to end testing scripts.
-More recently in agile projects where these are brought up front into definition of user stories, key questions testers have define the requirements.

 #### INDUSTRY SECTOR KNOWLEDGE
 Consumer credit and finance, FX and Trade reconciliation services, Energy, Digital marketing (price comparison website), airline industry.